Guides

 Step 3: Sculpting your temporary veneers

-Once you have a healthy, stable foundation your dentist will be able to begin the Smile Sculpting element of the process, and build your Trial Smile.
-This involves creating temporary veneers out of resin which gives you the opportunity to test the look and feel of your veneers, before committing to them 100%.
-You can then feedback your thoughts to us after a week or so of wearing them, and adjustments can be made if necessary.
+This involves creating temporary veneers out of resin, which allows you to test the look and feel of your veneers before committing to them 100%.
+You can then provide feedback on your thoughts to us after a week or so of wearing them, and adjustments can be made if necessary.

 Book Your Free Consultation